feaggle/feaggle-web/content/home/try-it.md

 +++

-Feaggle is just a library, lightweight, and simple.
+Feaggle is just a library: lightweight, and simple.

 ```java
 var feaggle = Feaggle.load(